AnggaR96s/Reforestation/README.md

-## What did one plate say to the other plate?
-Dinner is on me!
+## What did the digital clock say to the grandfather clock?
+Look, no hands!